bestia-dev/dropbox_backup_to_external_disk_1/README.md

 `$ dropbox_backup_to_external_disk --help`
 has the detailed instructions.
 Then every time before use we need an "access token" that is short-lived for security reasons.

+## rename or move

+Often a file is renamed or moved to another folder.
+I can try to recognize if there is the same file in list_for_trash and list_for download, but I cannot use the file path or name.
+Instead the metadata size, date modified and hash must be the same.